 Short periods depending on each species.
 We have an off-site farm location and rotate schedule to alert us when each animal is ready to back home for a vacation and renewal time.

 Nope!
 Reservations are not required for regular visiting.
 If you wish you take a Guided Safari Tour, you can make a reservation by booking online or in-store.
 You can also reserve our space for parties and more!
 Learn more by clicking here.

-Our Safari staff is trained on each animal’s specific needs, not only for the species’ needs, but each animal has their personality and preferences with interaction and communication.
+Our Safari staff is trained on each animal’s specific needs, not only for the species needs, but each animal has their personality and preferences for interaction and communication.
 We have daily wellness checks on every animal you see here at the Sustainable Safari®.
 Each animal goes through a daily checklist process for physical and mental wellness to ensure the absolute well-being of each critter.

-Each animal enclosure is stripped and cleaned daily for the safety of our animals and guests!
+All animal enclosures are stripped and cleaned daily for the safety of our animals and guests!

 Sustainable Safari® has 98+ species of animals to view or interact with!
 Click the links below to learn more about each species.

 Note: Some animals become unavailable due to scheduling and rotation.

 Alpine Goat – Alpine Goat

 American Porcupine – North American Porcupine